 A spokesman for Imperial College Healthcare NHS Trust pointed out that as a designated cancer centre for north-west London it cared for some of the "highest numbers of complex cancer patients in the capital with excellent patient outcomes".

 He said a number of improvements were being made.

-He added: "We have reviewed the roles of our clinical nurse specialists to guarantee they spend the optimum amount of time possible on patient-facing activities."'Patient-facing activities'
+He added: "We have reviewed the roles of our clinical nurse specialists to guarantee they spend the optimum amount of time possible on patient-facing activities."